jekkilekki/plugin-jkl-pricing-tables/readme.txt

 Want updates about my other WordPress plugins, themes, or tutorials?
 Follow me [@jekkilekki](http://twitter.com/jekkilekki)

+= Acknowledgements =
+This plugin uses:

+* [jQuery](http://jquery.com/) licensed under MIT License or GNU General Public License (GPL) Version 2

+= License =
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA

 == How To ==

 = How To Use the Plugin =